 Deadline for materials to be returned

 Your language questionnaire and placement test are essential parts of requesting next year’s courses, and they need to be completed and returned with your other course request materials by 3:00 p.m.
-Wednesday May 8.
+May 12, which is the posted deadline.